whitneyburton/portfolios/students/1605/trent-whitinger/mod2.md

 >**To Nicole Marino:** Good use of waffle, organizing the project, and breaking it out to the members of the group. kept a positive attitude even when progress was slow.
 Did a good job at coming up with solutions to difficult problems in the project, but don't be afraid to ask questions if implementing a solution is taking longer than you expected.

+>**To Jason Hanna:** Caleb, you are dedicated to completing the task in front of you regardless of the time needed to reach the promised land.
+You do a great job at looking at problems from multiple angles until you find a solution that works.
+Great job at using tests to drive out the development of our user stories and using CSS and styling many of the views in our website.
+Stay positive the sky the limit

+>**To Caleb Cowen:** Great job committing yourself to the project.
+You were willing to work late when needed, come in on weekends as well as dive into the problems and user stories and talk them out with me so I understood what was going on as well.
+Very effective at researching the extensions and email call backs to implement in our projects.
+10/10  Would work with again.

 ### Feedback to Me